 - Related: Your ultimate guide to the Westfjords.

 Their remoteness and isolation are part of what makes the cliffs such a great nesting spot for seabirds though.
-Definitely worth the detour!
+The remoteness is part of what makes the cliffs a productive nesting site.

 2. Westman Islands